syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ### Display table summary row with title

-The SfDataGrid supports to display columns’ summary value along with the title by defining the `GridTableSummaryRow.title` and [GridTableSummaryRow.titleColumnSpan](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridTableSummaryRow/titleColumnSpan.html) properties along with the summary columns.
+The SfDataGrid supports displaying columns’ summary value along with the title by defining the `GridTableSummaryRow.title` and [GridTableSummaryRow.titleColumnSpan](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridTableSummaryRow/titleColumnSpan.html) properties along with the summary columns.
 Showing a column summary with the title can be supported, only if the `GridSummaryRow.showSummaryInRow` is `false`.
-The `GridTableSummaryRow.titleColumnSpan` property defines that how long the title should be spanned in the corresponding summary row.
+The `GridTableSummaryRow.titleColumnSpan` property defines how long the title should be spanned in the corresponding summary row.

 {% tabs %}
 {% highlight Dart %}